robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the recommended approach for handling API rate limit responses?

-A) Return 429 with Retry-After header
+- A. Return 429 with Retry-After header
-B) Return 503 with custom headers
+- B. Return 503 with custom headers
-C) Return 400 with error message
+- C. Return 400 with error message
-D) Return 200 with rate limit info in body
+- D. Return 200 with rate limit info in body

 ### Back
 **Correct Answer**: A